checkly/public-roadmap/README.md

 ## Suggest a feature

 Tell us what feature, integration or UI tweak would rock your world.
 Just go [here and create an issue](https://github.com/checkly/product-roadmap/issues) in this project and label it as "feature request".
-To optimize our information exchange, an initial feature request would containt the following parts:
+To optimize our information exchange, an initial feature request would contain the following parts:

 1. Problem description.
 What is not working, missing or bugging you?
 2. Process description.
 What step(s) are needed to solve this issue?